15 Best Things to Do in Page (AZ)

 Carl Hayden Visitor Center

-If you want to know more about the Glen Canyon Dam and its significance, head for this center near Glen Canyon Bridge.
-It is named after a congressman and senator who played an important role in water management in Arizona.
+If you’re curious to delve deeper into the fascinating world of the Glen Canyon Dam and its profound significance, I highly recommend visiting the center located near the Glen Canyon Bridge.
+This educational center is aptly named after a distinguished congressman and senator who played a pivotal role in water management in Arizona.

 4. Lake Powell, Glen Canyon Dam